yeojz/otplib/packages/plugin-base32-bypass/README.md

 ### Custom Transformations

-For hex-encoded or other formats, use `createBase32Plugin` with custom functions:
+For hex-encoded or other formats, `createBase32Plugin` can be paired with custom functions:

 ```typescript
 import { createBase32Plugin } from "@otplib/plugin-base32-bypass";